-What they don’t say on their site anywhere, although we talk about it on ours is that the pellets don’t break down when they get wet making them ideal for food dunker’s.
+What they don’t say on their site anywhere, although we talk about it on ours is that the pellets don’t break down when they get wet making them ideal for food dunkers.

-Flock of Eclectus Parrots in Numfor
+A flock of Eclectus Parrots in Numfor

 Do you ever try to take food that your bird won’t eat and pretend that you eat it because birds always want would you want – right?

-If your bird is on a nutritious commercial bird food diet – the amount of human food that actually going to ingest is minimal.
+If your bird is on a nutritious commercial bird food diet – the amount of human food that he or she is actually going to ingest is minimal.

-Wild african grey parrot flock
+Wild African grey parrot flock ~ Video

 Popcorn always liked crispy things – she liked toast, she did not like bread.
-We never felt

-a French fry with a breading from an onion ring would really harm her well-being.
+We never felt a French fry with breading from an onion ring would really harm her well-being.

-food for your bird should be thought of as nutritional – social – mental(ly stimulating)
+Food for your bird should be thought of as nutritional – social – mental – stimulation.